 UCLA Health excellence in orthopaedic oncology

-Our orthopaedic oncology doctors perform the highest volume of surgery for bone and soft tissue tumors on the West Coast.
+Our orthopedic oncology doctors perform the highest volume of surgery for bone and soft tissue tumors on the West Coast.
 We also rank among the top three highest-volume treatment centers in the country.
 This means that children and adults receive expert treatment from physicians with vast experience.
 Our team offers comprehensive, state-of-the-art care with compassion.

 Highlights of our program include:

-Team-based approach: Experts from radiation oncology, medical oncology, orthopaedic oncology and surgical oncology regularly meet to discuss each patient’s unique needs and find an effective treatment plan.
+Team-based approach: Experts from radiation oncology, medical oncology, orthopedic oncology and surgical oncology regularly meet to discuss each patient’s unique needs and find an effective treatment plan.
 This cohesive tumor board includes physicians who have been working together for many years.
 Patients benefit from their collective experience and knowledge of leading-edge treatment options.

 Coordinated, patient-centered care: Orthopaedic oncologists work closely with musculoskeletal radiologists to coordinate clinical and diagnostic care so patients can get answers quickly.
 Our aim is to ease patients’ anxieties during a stressful time.
 Patients also have access to a wide range of subspecialists throughout the UCLA Health system, and we can easily coordinate any necessary referrals.